 A gladiator graveyard in discovered in Turkey in 1993 (the only of its kind so far), near the ruins of Ephesus, yielded over sixty skeletons of former fighters.
 Isotopic analysis of some of their bones — testing their chemical composition — revealed abnormally high strontium signatures as compared to normal Ephesians.

 As plants contain more strontium than animal tissues, this suggests a largely vegetarian diet, bearing out accounts by ancient writers.
 Another striking detail from the chemical testing was the high average calcium level in the bones.
 With a diet of barley, beans, and dried fruits, we’d expect calcium intake to be very poor, so what’s the reason?

 Pliny also writes in Naturalis historia about an observation made by his predecessor Varro:

 ‘For abdominal cramp or bruises,’ states Marcus Varro, and I quote his very words, ‘your hearth should be your medicine chest.
 Drink lye made from its ashes, and you will be cured.
 One can see how gladiators after a combat are helped by drinking this.’

 Lye is very basic, with a pH of about 14, so it could have understandably acted to neutralize stomach acid and abdominal cramps like Varro said.
 It’s dangerous to drink, but diluted in water lye would’ve been a strong antacid.

 The cinders themselves, though, had another benefit: rebuilding bones.
 Wood ash is rich in calcium, so drinking brews of them in water probably helped the gladiators heal.
-It certainly seems like this strategy worked: take a look at the Ephesian skeletons with significantly stronger bones.
+It certainly seems like this strategy worked, as it explains the reason the Ephesian skeletons had significantly stronger bones.